cekkr/sandbox-verilog/README.md

 The Python side now understands YAML/JSON descriptors via `tools.sand_configurator`.
-Each description expands into a light-weight Verilog header (dropped into `examples/<name>/build/`) and a source manifest that points at the necessary primitives in `rtl/circuits/`.
+Each description expands into a light-weight Verilog header (dropped into `examples/<name>/build/`) and a source manifest that points at the necessary primitives restored from `rtl.yaml/circuits/`.
 CLI overrides still work, so you can start from a preset config and sweep gains, window sizes, or patterns without editing RTL.